Health Care Homes (aka Medical Homes)

 - Newly Certified Health Care Homes

-The Minnesota Department of Health announces the following new certified health care homes
+The Minnesota Department of Health announces the following eleven clinics as newly certified health care homes:

 Interactive map of all certified health care homes.